Charmoniumlike Channels $1^{+}$ with Isospin $1$ from Lattice and Effective Field Theory: Masses of mesons on our lattices

 \section{Masses of mesons on our lattices}

 The masses of single hadrons from lattice and experiment are listed in Table~\ref{tab:m}.
 The masses from lattice reveal a slight dependence on the lattice size $N_L=24,~32$.
-Consequently, the curves representing the noninteracting energies of both mesons with zero momentum are not precisely horizontal, as previously elaborated upon in Sec.~\ref{sec:results}.
+Consequently, the curves representing the noninteracting energies of a meson pair with zero momentum are not precisely horizontal, as previously elaborated upon in Sec.~\ref{sec:results}.
+The difference of $m_1+m_2$ (for all channels studied) from the two volumes is smaller than the statistical uncertainties of eigenenergies for $\bar cc\bar du$ system, and the results alter by less than one sigma depending on which volume is chosen as an input for the stable meson masses.